Sqooba/sq-conf/readme.md

 ```

 ## Value overrides example
-Values in the config can be programatically overriden uses
+Values in the config can be programatically overriden.
+This is convenient especially when testing.
 ```
-    val overwrites = Map("some.testIntValue" -> "15", "some.testStringValue" -> "overridenstring")
+    val overrideMap = Map("some.testIntValue" -> "15", "some.testStringValue" -> "overridenstring")

-    val sqConf: SqConf = SqConf.default.withOverrides(overwrites = overwrites)
+    val sqConf: SqConf = SqConf.default.withOverrides(overrides = overrideMap)

     sqConf.getInt("some.testIntValue") // returns 15
 ```